sigphilais-hub/repository/index.md

 7. **Empirical Help**
    Recognizing the interdependence of theory and empirical work, this section offers practical resources such as open datasets and secondary data sources to support theory-driven research.

-Finally, a **Discussion and Issues** section provides an open forum for dialogue, reflection, and critique.
+Finally, a **Discussions and Issues** section provides an open forum for dialogue, reflection, and critique.
 It is intended as a space where ideas can be tested, assumptions revisited, and new directions for theorizing can emerge through community engagement.